evkx/evkx.github.io/content/models/chevrolet/silverado_ev/silverado_ev_3wt/_index.md

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The Chevrolet Silverado EV 3WT is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 368 mm, while the rear discs are 345 mm.

 ### Regenerative Braking